Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 Test Mode:

 * Make sure to use the `--test-mode` parameter to run the miner in test mode when you are tuning `-b / -t`
-* Miner will alternate every 20s between CPU and GPU blocks allowing you to quickly see hashrates
+* Miner will alternate every 30s between CPU and GPU blocks allowing you to quickly see hashrates
 * Miner will not submit any share in test mode (so you do not need to specify a pool or wallet address)
 * In this mode, the value you want to optimize is the average hashrate (more important than the instant one)
-* In test mode you will see that the hashrate drops a bit every time a block change, this is normal;
+* In test mode you will see that the hashrate may drop a bit every time a block change, this is normal;
 * this happens because GPU need to finish current block tasks before launching tasks for the new block
 * (with CUDA / OpenCL you cannot easily interrupt a task, you need to wait for it to finish)
 * Hashrate loss on block change also explains why in normal mining mode, average hashrate is often lower than instant hashrate